Councillors, advocates say premier's plan to block Halifax bike lane about strong mayor powers

 He says he appreciates the premier's involvement in the situation and hopes the city reconsiders.

-On the opposite side of the spectrum, Chris Green, owner of Atlantic News located in the corner of Queen and Morris Street, says he is in favour of adding a bike lane because it will improve access for pedestrians and cyclists.
+On the opposite side of the spectrum, Chris Green, owner of Atlantic News located at the corner of Queen and Morris streets, says he is in favour of adding a bike lane because it will improve access for pedestrians and cyclists.

 He believes it will encourage biking over driving, reducing cars on the street and congestion.